How To Create A To Do List In WordPress

 Use Auto Paragraphs

-If enabled (‘Yes’), automatic paragraphs are used to display content in your to-do list items.
+If enabled (‘Yes’), automatic paragraphs are used to display content in to-do lists.

 Integrate with Post Planner

-If you plan to run a collaborative website or blog, you can integrate the Cleverness To Do List plugin with a plugin called WordPress Post Planner, from the same plugin developer to help make the process of managing a multi-author WordPress site easier …
+If you are running a multi-author site or blog, you can integrate the Cleverness To Do List plugin with a plugin called WordPress Post Planner, developed by the same author that provides you with a complete WordPress editorial solution …

-To learn more about using this WordPress plugin, visit this site: WordPress Post Planner – Plugin For WordPress
+Visit this site to learn more about using this handy plugin: WordPress Post Planner – WordPress Multi-Author Publishing Plugin

-After you have configured your plugin options in this section, remember to click the ‘Save Changes’ button to update your settings …
+After you have finished configuring your options, remember to click the ‘Save Changes’ button to update your settings …

 Advanced Settings

-In this tab you can customize your To-Do lists, assign to-do items to users and perform database maintenance tasks.
+In this area you can customize your To Do lists, assign to-do tasks to users and perform plugin database maintenance.

 To-Do List Advanced Settings > Customize The To-Do List